Daniel Deocampo, Ph.D., P.G., Georgia State University

-The hypotheses this project is testing address 1) the role of detrital aluminum-rich substrates on clay authigenisis; 2) the importance of aqueous silica saturation state in determination of clay mineral phase; 3) the effects of carbonate brines on cation exchange (Ca desorption) and clay interstratification; 4) diagenetic clay dissolution due to biogenic CO2; and 5) the importance of alkali concentrations on low-temperature illitization of Fe-reduced smectite.
+Project hypotheses address 1) the role of detrital aluminum-rich substrates on clay authigenesis; 2) aqueous silica saturation state effects on authigenesis; 3) carbonate brines, cation exchange (Ca desorption), and interstratification; 4) biogenic CO2-induced clay dissolution; and 5) the importance of alkali concentrations on low-temperature illitization of Fe-reduced smectite.

-To test hypothesis #1, the hydrothermal sepiolite experiments of Wollast et al. (1968) and Mizutani et al. (1991) have been modified and are being replicated with the additional experimental condition of the addition of an aluminum-rich detrital component (Clay Minerals Society standard clay SWy-2).
-To test hypothesis #2, synthetic brines are being formulated with varying silica concentrations, and in contact with buffering diatomaceous sediment.
-To test hypothesis #3, simulated Lake Magadi brines have been formulated (Jones et al., 1977) to test for cation exchange from calcium-saturated standard clays.
-To test hypothesis #4, experimental clay suspensions are being placed in CO2-enriched waters under ambient conditions, and under high pressure conditions in a Teflon vessel.
+To test hypothesis #1, the hydrothermal sepiolite experiments of Wollast et al. (1968) and Mizutani et al. (1991) are being modified by addition of an aluminum-rich detrital component (Clay Minerals Society standard clay SWy-2).
+To test hypothesis #2, synthetic brines are being formulated with varying silica concentrations, and in contact with buffering diatomite.
+To test hypothesis #3, simulated brines have been formulated (Jones et al., 1977) to test for cation exchange from calcium-saturated standard clays.
+To test hypothesis #4, clay suspensions are placed in CO2-enriched waters under ambient and high-pressure conditions.

-Experimental fluids are being monitored by atomic absorption spectrometery.
-Mineralogy is being monitored with a new Panalytical X-ray diffractometer recently acquired by the project PI with the support of the U.S. National Science Foundation.
-Geochemistry of 500mg separates is being determined by Rigaku wavelength dispersive X-ray fluorescence spectroscopy, and SEM and TEM facilities will be used once sufficient experimental material is generated to characterize.
+Experimental fluids are being monitored by AA and ICP-AES.
+Mineralogy is being monitored with a new NSF-supported Panalytical X-ray diffractometer recently acquired by the project PI.
+Geochemistry of 500mg separates is being determined by Rigaku wavelength dispersive X-ray fluorescence spectroscopy, and SEM and TEM are being used to characterize experimental materials.

 Deocampo, D.M., 2004.
 Authigenic clays in East Africa: Regional trends and paleolimnology at the Plio-Pleistocene boundary, Olduvai Gorge, Tanzania.
 Journal of Paleolimnology, vol. 31, p.
 1-9.